 Is Endaze British International School a 100% British School?

-EBIS is an official British School that follows the Cambridge Curriculum.
-All classes are taught in English except for Spanish and German
+EBIS is an official British School that follows the Cambridge British Curriculum.
+All classes are taught in English except for Spanish and German.

 What is the level of English required for a child to obtain a place in the school?

 For children between 3 and 5 years old, previous knowledge of English is not required.
-From Year 2 onwards, we test the level of English prior to the child´s acceptance in the school to make sure that the child will be comfortable in the class.
-In Secondary School students have to take a written test.
+From Year 2 onwards, we test the level of English (oral and written) and Maths prior to the child´s acceptance in the school to make sure that the child will be comfortable in the class.
+In Secondary School students have to take English and Maths tests.
 Children learn languages very quickly and joining at an early age is clearly an advantage.

 Do you study any other languages in school?

-Yes, as part of the curriculum, we offer Spanish from Year 1 to Year 6 (4 hours a week) and from Year 7 onwards (6 hours a week of Lengua and Ciencias Sociales) and German from Year 2 onwards (2 hours a week).
+Yes, as part of the curriculum, we offer Spanish from Reception to Year 6 (4 hours a week) and from Year 7 onwards (6 hours a week of Lengua, Literatura and Ciencias Sociales) and German from Year 2 onwards (2 hours a week).

 Are all your teachers native speakers?

 Yes, they are all native English speaker teachers, qualified and experienced with the British Curriculum.